-The full-sized (8.5 x 11 inch) 4-Year Planner, which I reviewed for this post, contains the same articles and information found in the 1-Year Planner, but provides more space for weekly planning and for recording information about projects and goals, sample transcripts, and space for recording college research information.
-The 4-Year Planner is an ideal way for you to maintain all of you teen’s high school records in one place.
-You can also preview the 4-Year Planner on HEDUA’s web site: The 2015-2019 Planner is priced at $31.95.
+The full-sized (8.5 x 11 inch) 4-Year Planner, which I reviewed for this post, contains the same articles and information found in the 1-Year Planner but provides more space for weekly planning and for recording information about projects and goals, sample transcripts, and space for recording college research information.
+The 4-Year Planner is an ideal way for you to maintain all of your teen’s high school records in one place.
+You can also preview the 4-Year Planner on The Well Planned Gal’s website: The 2015-2019 Planner is priced at $31.95.

 What We Loved

 What we really appreciated right off the bat were the helpful articles in the front of the planner.
-There are also pointers to additional resources and tools related to these topics online at HEDUA.com.
+There are also pointers to additional resources and tools related to these topics online at The Well Planned Gal.
 We read the articles together and jotted notes (in pencil!) about our ideas and plans for each topic addressed, such as electives.